Skip to Content

 Once you contact The Sims Law Firm, PLLC after a stalking accusation, you’ll receive an immediate, respectful response tailored to your situation.
 Our team listens carefully, explains what to expect, and answers your questions honestly.
 Your defense starts the moment we speak, and our focus is always on empowering you to address your charges with confidence.

-• We review your concerns and guide you through the process ahead
+• We review your concerns and guide you through the process ahead.

-• We confirm your rights, outline your available options, and help clarify the key facts
+• We confirm your rights, outline your available options, and help clarify the key facts.

-• We discuss how local experience and a dual-sided background benefit your defense
+• We discuss how local experience and a dual-sided background benefit your defense.

 We never leave you wondering about next steps.
 You can expect our team to be timely and responsive, offering updates as soon as information changes.
 With legal matters that may escalate quickly, our communication gives you clarity and confidence from the outset.
 Our goal is to make sure you feel informed, respected, and ready, right from your first call.